-Framing Democracy: Characterizing China's Negative Legitimation Propaganda using Word Embeddings
+Framing Democracy: Deciphering China's Anti-Democratic Propaganda using Word Embeddings

-In reference to the COVID-19 Pandemic, this graphic from China’s state media is a clear example of negative legitimation.
+In reference to the COVID-19 Pandemic, this graphic from China’s state media is a clear example of anti-democratic propaganda.
 It describes the American response as overwhelmingly arrogant while in contrast China responded quickly to inform its people of the virus’s threat.
 Source: People’s Daily

 Abstract